dthach89/The_Success_of_Bank_Telemarketing/README.md

 	- Benefits: No feature scaling required.Random Forest works well with both categorical and continuous variables which our data has.
 	- Limitations: Random forests can be complex and harder to understand.
 Random Forest require much more time to train as compared to decision trees
 ##### Dashboard
+- Tableau storyboard
+- Tools
 	- Web Connector
 		- Using web connector to pull the data
 		- Connecting data to Tableau
 	- Tableau
 		- Create storylines
 		- Using Tableau to display the analysis
 		- Showing important features
 		- Showing results from machine learning
+- Interactive elements
+	-  Dropdownn or select filter on Tableau